HScheiber/STAT545-hw-Scheiber-Hayden/hw07_Data_Analysis_Pipeline/README.md

 I then spent ages trying to use the `summarise_at()` function to calculate the ratio of joy to despair (with `mean`).
 I eventually realised that the names of the variables were causing the problems because they had spaces in them.
 I went back and used `stringr::str_replace_all()` to change all spaces to `_`.

+I wanted to have my `Makefile` put the intermediate data files into a separate folder within the main directory, but I kept getting errors.
+It took **HOURS** to figure out why I kept getting stupid errors.
+Made me want to pull my hair out.
+But eventually I figured it out by googling.
+For whatever reason, I had to add `.libPaths(c("C:/Users/Hayden/Documents/R/win-library/3.4", "C:/Program Files/R/R-3.4.1/library"))` to my rscripts in order to load my libaries properly.
+This problem only cropped up when I started using subdirectories in my `Makefile`.

 Some helpful resources I used: